 While many companies can benefit from making the switch to Traditional Chinese lead generation, immigration companies and technology manufacturing companies can find great advantages in using Traditional vs Simplified Chinese to target consumers and gain business connections in Greater China.

 Both jurisdictions offer many possibilities for relocation services for businesses and individuals.
-As the political climate of other jurisdictions become more unstable and the demand for international travel or business networking rises, immigration companies play a critical role in providing avenues for internationally-minded movement.
+As the political climate of other jurisdictions becomes more unstable and the demand for international travel or business networking rises, immigration companies play a critical role in providing avenues for internationally-minded movement.

 There are also ample opportunities to cater to HNWIs seeking immigration-related services and products as both jurisdictions have wealthy individuals with global focuses.